 Detailed Expert Review

 I recently purchased a refurbished gaming PC so my son and I could play online multiplayer games like Destiny 2 on Steam.
 I had heard about BullGuard through the online gaming community — BullGuard is said to be the best antivirus for gamers.
 But I was also curious if it was good for non-gamers, too.

 I’ve been testing BullGuard on my PC for a few weeks, and the results have been really interesting.
-Here’s what I found out.
+Here’s what I’ve found out.